danimtz/VeistEngine/README.md

 **Simple PBR shading with directional light(sun) and two point lights (older)**
 <img src="https://raw.githubusercontent.com/danimtz/VulkanEngine/master/assets/RenderImages/SkyBox_PBRtest2.PNG" alt="Skybox sample" width="950" height=100%>

+## Download:
+Although the project is fully for educational purposes feel free to download it if you so want.
+I cant guarantee it will fully function.
+Once cloned, cmake can be used to build the project however a few errors might show up:
+- Make sure to "git submodule init" and "git submodule update" to initialize a few of the libraries.
+- In Cmake untick SPIRV_CROSS_ENABLE_TEST if it is enabled.
+- If the project gives errors when running about missing shader files, the working directory of the Editor project might be one directory out.
+It should be in VeistEngine/bin/XXXXX(Debug, Release etc...).

 ## Resources:
  Main resources being used are: